JasonQiu21/python-climate/README.md

 ### global_mean_temp_arctic

 This contains code for plotting data, as well as for calculating the global mean temperature and arctic mean temperature.

+## More info and resources

+[GCPy_demo](https://gcpy-demo.readthedocs.io/en/latest/advanced_xarray.html) example of using chunking for low-memory situations.
+More info can be found in the [docs](https://xarray.pydata.org/en/stable/generated/xarray.Dataset.chunk.html?highlight=chunk).